michaelfruth/latex-bibliography-helper/README.md

 ### Beautify
 The module `beautify` beautifies existing BibTeX entries.
 The source of the BibTeX entries can either be a BibTeX-file or the clipboard containing the content.
 When no argument is specified for the main module (either `--pretty` or `--curly`), the content will be parsed by BibtexParser and printed afterwards.
 BibtexParser may change the format of the content but should not modify the content (unless there are no BibTeX errors).

-The following arguments are available (see `latex_bib_helper.py Beautify --help` for a full list of all arguments):
+The following arguments are available (see `bibhelper Beautify --help` for a full list of all arguments):

 #### `-f`, `--file`
 The BibTeX file to use as input.
 The file is *not* modified, just the content is read.